juancarlospaco/nim-html-dsl/README.md

 - 255 Levels of indentation maximum.
 - HTML Comments supported.
 - No XHTML, dont be Valid XML but be HTML5.

+# FAQ

+- Whats the Performance cost of using this?.

+0. Zero.
+None.
+Everything is done at Compile-Time.

+- Can be used with Jester?.

+Yes.